ElusAegis/ai-passport/README.md

     - **Model in ONNX type**: Have an model in the ONNX file format ready (e.g., `network.onnx`).
     - **Input Data**: Prepare input data in JSON format compatible with your model (e.g., `input.json`).
 - **Remote Mode**:
-    - **API Access**: For remote operations, ensure you have access to the necessary APIs (e.g., Anthropic API) and have your API keys ready.
+    - **API Access**: For remote operations, ensure you have access to the necessary APIs (e.g., Red Pill API Key) and have your API keys ready.

 ### Installation